Efficiency of photonic state tomography affected by fiber attenuation: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have demonstrated a framework of QST that incorporates the effects of fiber attenuation.
-The binomial distribution was implemented to model the number of photons that successfully pass through the fiber.
-Moreover, the shot noise was added to simulate realistic photon counts.
+In this paper, we have introduced the formalism of photon loss within the theory of open quantum systems.
+The binomial distribution and the Beer-Lambert law were implemented to describe how the Fock state changes when a beam of photons travels through a fiber.
+The impact of fiber attenuation can be modeled by amplitude-damping quantum channels, which is in line with other quantum phenomena such as spontaneous emission.
+In addition, the evolution of the Fock state in the domain of the fiber length can be represented by a master equation with a linear generator.
+Both theoretical frameworks provide valuable insight into the process of photon loss.
+Also, the framework appears applicable in generating random numbers.

-The scheme was adapted to qubit and qutrit tomography, while special attention was paid to entangled states.
-With selected figures of merit, we could track both the precision of state reconstruction and quantity of entanglement detected by the framework.
+In practice, polarization-entangled photon sources suffer from limited performance \cite{Montaut2017,Meyer-Scott2018}, which means that produced photon pairs should be distributed efficiently.
+Therefore, the scheme was adapted to qubit and qutrit tomography, while special attention was paid to entangled states.
+With selected figures of merit, we could track both the precision of state reconstruction and the quantity of entanglement detected by the framework.
 The results allow one to observe how the quality of transmission degenerates as we increase the fiber length.
 The findings of the paper may have relevant implications for future experiments.
 One needs to properly select the duration of a light pulse to guarantee a sufficient number of photons per measurement.
-In other words, the awareness of how fiber attenuation impacts transmission of photons will help an experimenter to adjust the input power of the source so that the detectors receive a satisfactory signal.
+In other words, the awareness of how fiber attenuation impacts the transmission of photons will help an experimenter to adjust the input power of the source so that the detectors receive a satisfactory signal.

+Furthermore, we demonstrated that the framework could be implemented to detect an eavesdropper in quantum communication based on entangled photon pairs.
+If a sufficient percentage of photons is disturbed by the eavesdropper's measurements, we can expose the eavesdropper by comparing the obtained concurrence with a threshold value.
+This method can be an alternative to other approaches to the eavesdropper detection problem.